cory-weller/data-wrangling-R/03_column_operations/D.md

 Note that the new columns will also be strings themselves.
 You may need to include `as.numeric` to convert values to numbers as necessary.

-`cut` is useful for binning data into user-defined ranges.
-For example, you could label your data as being in low, medium, or high groups.

 ---